 Cost: $355 due at time of application ($40 non-refundable application fee, $315 refundable damage deposit).

 Fairbanks campus employees, family and graduate housing

-- Limited number of garages available with Stuart Hall one-bedroom apartments: $100 per month.
+- A limited number of garages are available with Stuart Hall one-bedroom apartments: $100 per month.

 - A $25 programming fee will be applied to your January and September rent.

 Who pays: Residential students and employees.